Updated: Mar 14

 There are several airlines and cities you can fly into within India.
 I flew with British Airways from Edinburgh via London and landing in Delhi.

 On our last visit in February the E-Visa had really taken off and the lines going through passport control were horrendous!!
-After two hours we were frantically looking for our luggage on the baggage belts, but with the amount of time taken all trace of the flight number had been removed from the baggage screens.
+After two hours we were frantically looking for our luggage on the baggage belts, but with the amount of time taken all traces of the flight number had been removed from the baggage screens.
 I have never experienced this before but then again I normally travel to India in March and November.

 There are positive and negative points for both visa options.
 The E-Visa is very fast and is less expensive (currently £62) but can be a little problematic with sizing the photograph and copy of passport, you have to attach.
 The physical visa can take up to a week.
 As I'm located in Edinburgh I have used a visa processing company called (will need to have a think and get back to you on this).
-It saved time traveling to London and waiting in Line.
-On another occasion I have applied through VFS Global who are located in Edinburgh.
+It saved time traveling to London and waiting in line.
+On another occasion, I have applied through VFS Global who are located in Edinburgh.
 When I next travel to India I will revert back to the visa processing company in London.
 As it was very quick and efficient service.
-After a long flight all you want to do is get your bags and re-coup at the hotel before exploring.
+After a long flight, all you want to do is get your bags and re-coup at the hotel before exploring.

 India is 13 times larger than the UK, spanning 3.287 million km² and has a population of over 1.3 billion!
 Each of the 29 states has something unique to offer.
 There are a number of options available to travel throughout the country, train, plane and of course automobile.
 The train can be a little haphazard at times, being cancelled or severally delayed, although this past February our Northern India by Rail went smoothly.
-As like most countries flying can now be a little tiresome, with lines for check-in, security and finally boarding.
+As with most countries, flying can now be a little tiresome, with lines for check-in, security and finally boarding.
 Did you know India has segregated airport security lines?
 IndiGo Airways offers reasonable fares between many of the states.
-Maybe like me you would like to travel independently with a pre-booked taxi?
+Maybe like me, you would like to travel independently with a pre-booked taxi?
 What fun, that trip was!

 India's Colourful South

 The south of India is bursting with colour and culture.
-Did you know you can enjoy a well being Ayurveda retreat, stay on-board a house boat while exploring Kerala's backwaters, visit tea plantations and much more!
+Did you know you can enjoy a well-being Ayurveda retreat, stay onboard a houseboat while exploring Kerala's backwaters, visit tea plantations, and much more?

 There is so much more to incredible India than what I have mentioned here.
 I would love to hear your stories and tips about this colourful country.
 Email me at enquiries@MDHardingTravelPhotography.com